CloudBytes-Academy/CloudBytes.dev/content/aws/75000000-flask-on-beanstalk.md

 On the left hand panel, under `flask-app-env`, you will see an option `Go to environment`.
 Click on it.
 This will open a URL in your browser which displays the Flask app you created.

-### Getting the Beanstalk Endpoint URL using CLI
+### 1. Getting the Beanstalk Endpoint URL using CLI

-To fetch the URL of the Beanstalk endpoint, you can use the following command.
+a) To fetch the URL of the Beanstalk endpoint, you can use the following command.

 ```bash
 aws elasticbeanstalk describe-environments \